cygnus666/Circuit-Sword/Configure-input-for-PICO-8.md

 ### BBS connection
-To ensure you can connect to the BBS to get a list of games later on, you will need will to install/update _wget_:
+To ensure you can connect to the BBS to get a list of games later on, you will need to install/update _wget_:

 `sudo apt-get install wget`